CodeYourFuture/syllabus-archive/html-css/lesson-1/learning-objectives.md

 ### tags vs attributes

+- [ ] Can answer: What is a HTML tag?
 - [ ] Can answer: What is a HTML attribute?

 ### Forming a hierarchy by nesting tags